 - Recruit/hire UVM students and alumni as employees or interns: Attend a Job Fair or complete the On Campus Recruiting Form to set up a recruiting visit.

 My student has graduated.
-Can s/he/ze still use Career Services as a resource?
+Can s/he/ze still use the Career Center as a resource?

 Yes!
 Please have your student/graduate contact us.